A Minimal Agent for Automated Theorem Proving

 Abstract

 We propose a minimal agentic baseline that enables systematic comparison across different AI-based theorem prover architectures.
 This design implements the core features shared among state-of-the-art systems: iterative proof refinement, library search and context management.
 We evaluate this agentic approach using qualitatively different benchmarks and compare various frontier language models and design choices.
-Our results show competitive performance compared to state-of-the-art approaches, while using a significantly simpler architecture.
+Our results show competitive performance compared to state-of-the-art approaches, while using a significantly simpler architecture and a fraction of their cost.
 Additionally, we demonstrate consistent advantages of an iterative approach over multiple single-shot generations, especially in terms of sample efficiency and cost effectiveness.
 The implementation is released open-source as a candidate reference for future research and as an accessible prover for the community.